itepastra/QDI-homework-week-3-4/main.typ

 	quantum point contacts."
 ]

+The figures literally show the total conductance of a QPC in figures a and b, with the top figure being total conductance and the figures below standing for conductance for spin-up and spin-down qubits.
+This is plotted against the voltage applied, with every different colored line standing for a different magnetic field strength.
+The grey lines in the top figure show low-energy scale as voltage increases with the two different values of interaction.
+Inside the middle figure of a,b, there is another figure where the amount of shots is plotted against conductance.
+The different colored lines are again different magnetic field strengths.
+All plots of figures a,b assume ~T = 0.
+In figures c and d I see the top figure having a different minimum energy than figures a and b and figure d plots some lines against another type of energy.

+Bottom line of figures a and b is that the biggest magnetic strength does not guarantee the best conductance, nor does it help with number of shots succeeding. c and d test some properties in other slightly different situations.

 #problem[
 	Provide a brief description of atomic force microscopy (AFM).
 Would the fabrication method in "Fabrication of quantum point contacts by engraving GaAs/AlGaAs heterostructures